-In May 2010 we distributed a newsletter summarizing the three management alternatives we analyzed in detail for the CCP/EA.
+In February 2011, we distributed a new sletter summarizing the three management alternatives we analyzed in detail for the draft CCP/EA.
 That completed Step D.

-This EA/draft CCP represents "Step E: Prepare Draft Plan and NEPA document."
-We will publish a Notice of Availability in the "Federal Register" announcing our release of this draft for its 30-day period of public review and comment.
-During that comment period, we will also hold a public meeting to obtain your comments.
+This draft CCP/EA represents "Step E: Prepare Draft Plan and NEPA document."
+We will publish a Notice of Availability in the Federal Register announcing our release of this draft for its 30-day period of public review and comment.
+During that comment period, we will also hold public meetings to obtain your comments.
 We expect to receive them by regular mail, electronic mail, or at the public meetings.
 After the comment period ends, we will review and summarize all of the comments we have received, develop our responses, and publish them in an appendix to the final CCP.

 Once we have prepared the final CCP, we will submit it to our Regional Director for approval.
-He will determine whether it warrants a Finding of No Significant Impact (FONSI), and he may find its analysis adequate to issue a decision at that same time.
+He will determine whether it warrants a Finding of No Significant Impact (FONSI), and also find its analysis adequate to issue a decision at that same time.
 If so, our implementation of the final CCP can begin immediately.
-If he has concerns, he may require us to revise the EA or complete an Environmental Impact Statement (EIS).
-We will announce his final decision by publishing a Notice of Availability in the "Federal Register," where we will also notify people of the availability of the final CCP.
+If he has concerns, he may require us to revise the EA or complete an environmental impact statement.
+We will announce his final decision by publishing Notice of Availability in the Federal Register, where we will also notify people of the availability of the final CCP.
 That will complete "Step F: Prepare and Adopt a Final Plan."